 A desire for knowledge is not something to take lightly.
 It drives us to take great feats, and can bring about considerable changes in our lives.
 This blog is the consequence of such a desire.
 It takes form through a multitude of ideas that kindled a desire so intense that they had to be written.
 Arguments which were found to be inspiring and helpful in their capacity to arouse a passion for thinking.

-You will probably run into articles having to do with psychoanalysis, and philosophy, but sometimes critical article revolving contemporary culture.
-Please feel free to comment and start a discussion, I promise to – at least – offer an entertaining challenge.
-Moreover, please contact me personally with any question, who knows, we can always meet for a coffee and discuss these important matters further.
+In this blog you will probably run into articles having to do with psychoanalysis, philosophy and contemporary culture.
+Please feel free to comment and start a discussion as well as contact me personally with any question.

 Dr. Leon Brenner (PhD) is a teacher and a scholar specializing in the fields of Lacanian psychoanalysis, contemporary French philosophy and autism research.
 Brenner’s new book on autistic subjectivity in Lacanian psychoanalytic thought will soon be published under the title: “The Autistic Subject: On the Threshold of Language” (Palgrave Macmillan, 2020).
 Today, Brenner works on the subject of the philosophical anthropology of autism at the University of Potsdam.
 He is a founder of the Lacanian Affinities Berlin group (laLAB) and teaches courses on the subject of psychoanalysis at several institutions in Berlin.